RedOneKH/UT-DS-KNIME-Advanced/README.md

 Task 6: Assign different colors to each cluster.

-Task 7: Use a scatter plot to visualize data on price and average mpg and in the cluster that contains cars with the highest average mpg, select 3 cars which are a bit seperated from the others and have the highest average mpg.
+Task 7: Use a scatter plot to visualize data on price and average mpg.
+In the cluster that contains cars with the highest average mpg, select 3 cars which are a bit seperated from the others and have the highest average mpg.

 Task 8: Filter out the selected cars in the previous task.